-At the UWW Degree Completion Program, we are invested in your success and committed to providing you with consistent, high-quality advising and support.
+At the UWW Interdisciplinary Studies program, we are invested in your success and committed to providing you with consistent, high-quality advising and support.

 From academic advising to tutoring and career services, you'll get the assistance you need to balance work, family, and school, stay on track academically, and push you past the finish line.

 For us, it's more than a job.
 Our advising team is made up of people who took the road less traveled, graduated from college as adults, and who are experts in supporting adult students like you.

 Every day we talk to people just like you who are ready to take the next step to complete their college degree online.
 Contact us at (413) 545-1378 or @email to get your questions answered and your journey started.

 As a UWW Interdisciplinary Studies student, you will have your own advising team to help provide you with the knowledge, tools, and support you need to succeed as an adult returning to school—whether it’s been two years or 25.